inovexcorp/mobi/org.matonto.web/README.md

 ## Build the Module

-The maven build process takes care of installing all dependencies using npm, bower, and gulp.
+The maven build process takes care of installing all dependencies using npm and gulp.
 Simply run:

 ```
 $ mvn clean install